 - 1 heaping tablespoon minced ginger root or 1 heaping teaspoon ground ginger

 - 2 teaspoons ground cumin

 - 1 teaspoon smoked Spanish paprika

-- 1/2 to 1 teaspoon cayenne pepper (depending on your heat tolerance)
+- 1/2-1 teaspoon cayenne pepper depending on your heat tolerance

-- 1/2 cup oatmeal (quick or regular oats, uncooked)
+- 1/2 cup oats quick or old fashioned rolled oats, uncooked

 - Cook the sweet potatoes until tender.
 You may microwave them, but for best flavor, pierce them several times with a fork and bake at 425 F until they are tender but still firm, 30-50 minutes depending on size of the potatoes.
 Allow to cool until you can easily peel them.
 (You can prepare the potatoes in advance; just bring them to room temperature before continuing with the recipe.)